-Combining any of the 160 MyReadingMappedTM maps of history and science with the hundreds other maps and the 3D technology available on ClimateViewer 3D enables you to customize your individual self-learning or classroom teaching efforts.
-Making it a unique educational resource where you get to customize a powerful self-organized learning environment.
-One where you can digitally experience history and science for yourself the way you want to learn or teach it.
-By combining maps in this manner encourages critical and analytical thinking and the power of “what if I combine this with that…?” to a wide degree of subject matter from ancient ruins, to famous explorer expeditions, weather classifications, environmental disasters, disease outbreaks, wars, hydrothermal vents and cold seeps, shipwrecks and more.
+Combining any of the many MyReadingMapped™ maps of history and science with the hundreds other maps and the 3D technology available on ClimateViewer 3D enables you to customize your individual self-learning, classroom teaching, or homeschooling efforts.
+Making it a unique educational resource where you get to customize a powerful self-organized learning environment where you can digitally experience history and science for yourself the way you want to learn or teach it.
+By combining maps in this manner encourages critical and analytical thinking to a wide degree of subject matter from ancient ruins, to famous explorer expeditions, oceanography, environmental disasters, disease outbreaks, wars, evolution, migration, green energy solutions, architecture, sunken ships, and more.

 Combing the Sunken Ship of the Great Lakes map with the NOAA 24-Hour Radar map indicates how weather affects shipping as shown above.